bsiever/pxt-morse/README.md

 Provide the code described by the currently entered dots and dashes.

-# Peek at the current sequence
+# Peek at the current sequence  #morse-peeksequence

 ```sig
 morse.peekSequence()